HanoverStatsLabs/resources/index.md

 **New users**: We recommend printing out the [Basic Cheatsheet](cheatSheet.md) and working through the first few [labs](labs.md).

 Labs
   ~ [Our labs](labs.md) are a great place to start.
-They gradually introduce you to the various features of R and R-Studio.
+They gradually introduce you to the various features of R and RStudio.
 These are the labs we use in our Applied Statistics courses.

 Advanced Labs
   ~ [These labs](advancedLabs.md) proceed to more advanced topics, including data manipulation, advanced graphing, and advanced linear modeling.